Prime Factors (Star Trek: Voyager): Reception

-In 2022 a review on Gizmodo a writer said of the episode that 'A lot of Voyager's first season explores how the crew will get back home, but one early episode explores the dramatic potential in a surprisingly tragic way'.
+In 2022, in a review for Gizmodo, a writer said of the episode: "A lot of Voyagers first season explores how the crew will get back home, but one early episode explores the dramatic potential in a surprisingly tragic way".

 Star Trek: Picard

 The Sikarians are referenced again in Star Trek: Picard, season 1 episode 6, "The Impossible Box", in which the Borg had assimilated a number of Sikarians and acquired their trajector technology, integrating it into Borg cubes for the quick escape of a Borg Queen.